Crypto Inverse-Power Options and Fractional Stochastic Volatility: Empirical analysis

 To efficiently address the optimization problem in (\ref{5.2.1}), we first utilize a genetic algorithm by executing a predetermined number of iterations to generate a set of candidate parameters.
 Then, we employ a pattern research algorithm, initializing it with these parameters, to iteratively refine our parameter set until convergence is achieved.
 It is understood that while the genetic algorithm and pattern search algorithm do not guarantee a global minimum or ensure a unique local minimum, our findings suggest that reaching a local minimum alone yields very promising results and are more than sufficient for industrial applications.

 The calibration results are consolidated in Table \ref{tab:1a}, Table \ref{tab:1b}, Table \ref{tab:1c}, Table \ref{tab:2a}, Table \ref{tab:2b}, and Table \ref{tab:2c}, presenting the calibrated parameter values for the six implemented models individually for each data set, along with the minimized ARPEs.
-Wall time measurements for the FSV models using different kernel types are also included.\footnote{All implementation programs are coded in MATLAB$^\circledR$ and executed on a personal computer with a single 12th Gen Intel(R) Core(TM) i7-12700H 2.30 GHz processor.} All numerical results are rounded to six significant digits and the best results are marked as `` $\star$ .''
-Figure \ref{fig:3a} and Figure \ref{fig:3b} further provide visual comparisons between the calibrated model prices and the market prices, for which we only include the best-fitted FSV models and the benchmark models for clarity.
+Wall time measurements for the FSV models using different kernel types are also included.\footnote{All calibration programs are coded in MATLAB$^\circledR$ and executed on a personal computer with a single 12th Gen Intel(R) Core(TM) i7-12700H 2.30 GHz processor.} All numerical results are rounded to six significant digits and the best results are marked as `` $\star$ .''
+Figure \ref{fig:3a} and Figure \ref{fig:3b} provide visual comparisons between the calibrated model prices and the market prices, for which we only include the best-fitted FSV models and the benchmark models for clarity.
+Figure \ref{fig:4} further compares the individual relative pricing errors (RPEs) (namely the summands in (\ref{5.2.1})) across the best-fitted FSV models, the Heston model, and the Black--Scholes model.